Angatar/mailman2/README.md

-# Lightweight (312Mb) useful mailman2 from buster-slim (Angatar> d3fk/mailman2)
+# Lightweight (242Mb) useful mailman2 from buster-slim (Angatar> d3fk/mailman2)
 A useful compact mailman2 + exim4 + apache2 container image based on Debian(10) buster-slim to easily create and manage your mailing lists (including web interfaces).

 Debian buster is the latest Debian release that has packages of the so convenient mailman2.
 This container image intends to provide a stable and easy way to deploy a mailing lists manager with mailman2 and exim4.

 The containers deployed from the d3fk/mailman2 image have TLS enabled and configured and are also DKIM ready (generated and configured DKIM keys).
 It is also ready to make use of https (with generated self-signed or custom certificates).
+A basic container's web server health check is implemented.

 ## Get this image (d3fk/mailman2)
 The best way to get this d3fk/mailman2 image is to pull the prebuilt image from the Docker Hub Registry.